John 6: Verses 25–34

+Verses 35–58

 In reply, Jesus makes a declaration:

 Coming to Jesus is equated to believing in Him.
 Although the εἶπεν generally means "said", the New International Version translates it more formally as "declared".
 This is the first of seven occasions in John's Gospel where Jesus makes a declaration in the form "I am ...".
 Lutheran theologian Rudolf Ewald Stier counted 35 references to "I" or "me" by Jesus in the remainder of this discourse.

 At some stage, Jesus must have said to the Galileans, or possibly to others: